-17. The area addressed by the SSWE Plan (the 'designated Neighbourhood Area') is the whole of the parishes of Shadingfield, Sotterley, Willingham and Ellough, with the exception of a small area on the western boundary of Shadingfield parish which is within the village of Redisham (Figure 1 and Appendix 1, Map 1).
-This area was omitted because it should more logically be included within a Neighbourhood Plan for Redisham parish should that be developed.
-(Areas may not be included in two plans.).
-As of the 1st April 2023, part of the Parish of Shadingfield (west of the existing railway line) will be transferred into the Parish of Redisham as a result of the Community Governance Review.
-The Neighbourhood Plan Area will remain unchanged.
+17. Originally, the area addressed by the SSWE Plan (the 'designated Neighbourhood Area') was the whole of the parishes of Shadingfield, Sotterley, Willingham and Ellough, with the exception of a small area on the western boundary of Shadingfield parish which is within the village of Redisham.
+This area was omitted because it should more logically be included within a Neighbourhood Plan for Redisham parish should that be developed (areas may not be included in two plans).
+As of the 1st April 2023, part of the Parish of Shadingfield (west of the existing railway line) was transferred into the Parish of Redisham as a result of the Community Governance Review.
+The Neighbourhood Plan Area remains unchanged, and is shown in Figure 1.

 Figure 1.
-The designated Neighbourhood Area for the SSWE Plan; the black circle highlights the small area of Redisham village that lies within Shadingfield parish but is omitted from the Neighbourhood Area.
+The designated Neighbourhood Area for the SSWE Plan.